-Flood Zone Data PFRA Historic Flooding No historic records of flooding were found.
+Flood Zone Data NIFM Historic Flooding No historic records of flooding were found.
 Comment Predicted flood extents noted from the Robe River (OPW Arterial Drainage channel), which flows through the settlement in a south easterly direction.
 Lands adjacent to the watercourses are impacted, however these are largely undeveloped.
-It is likely that the PFRA mapping through this settlement is overestimated given that the OPW Arterial Drainage scheme will have increased channel capacity.
 Climate Change Moderate sensitivity to increase in flows.
 Conclusion Any new property within or adjacent to the Flood Zones should include a site specific FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
 Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.